FIVE MOST SURPRISING FINDS

 2

 Choosing a $600/month car payment over a $300 payment and investing the $300 difference costs a family approximately $340,000 over thirty years at 7% compound interest.
-The family is making a $340,000 mistake, $300 at a time, in increments so small the magnitude is invisible until it is irreversible.
+The family is making a $340,000 mistake, $300 at a time, in steps so small the magnitude is invisible until it is irreversible.
 Compound interest calculation at 7% annual return, 30-year horizon

 1